Zylann/godot_voxel/doc/source/smooth_terrain.md

 #### Mesh data

-The mesher will include texturing information in the `UV` attribute of vertices.
-It has nothing to do with texture coordinates, it's just being repurposed.
+The mesher will include texturing information in the `CUSTOM1` attribute of vertices.
 Contrary to voxel values, the packed information will have 8 bits of precision:

-- `UV.x` will contain 4 indices, encoded as 4 bytes, which can be obtained by reinterpreting the float number as an integer and using bit-shifting operators.
+- `CUSTOM1.x` will contain 4 indices, encoded as 4 bytes, which can be obtained by reinterpreting the float number as an integer and using bit-shifting operators.
-- `UV.y` will contain 4 weights, again encoded as 4 bytes.
+- `CUSTOM1.y` will contain 4 weights, again encoded as 4 bytes.

 Each index tell which texture needs to be used, and each weight respectively tells how much of that texture should be blended.
 It is essentially the same as a classic color splatmap, except textures can vary.
 One minor downside is that you cannot blend more than 4 textures per voxel, so if this happens, it might cause artifacts.
 But in practice, it is assumed this case is so infrequent it can be ignored.